Piazza Navona Rome is arguably its most beautiful baroque square.

 You can see this painting up close inside the wonderful and under-visited Galleria Doria Pamphilj.

-So now it’s time to tell you the story of Donna Olimpia Maidalchini, and more specifically, her influence on the architecture of Piazza Navona Rome.
+So now it’s time to tell you the story of Donna Olimpia Maidalchini, and more specifically, her influence on the architecture of Piazza Navona.

 Now, armed with her own wealth, Olimpia sought more power and prestige, and she set her sights on, and won, the heart of the nobleman Pamphilio Pamphilj, thirty years her senior.